-Bankruptcy can remain on your credit report for up to a decade, depending on how you file.
+Bankruptcy can remain on your credit report for 7 to 10 years, depending on how you file.
 A Chapter 7 bankruptcy will remain on your credit report for the full 10 years.
 A Chapter 13 bankruptcy usually remains on your report for seven years, but could be removed sooner if you repay a portion of the debt.

 One thing to remember, however, is that this is generally the same amount of time any negative credit items will appear on your credit report after the point that they are finally paid off.
 So by filing for bankruptcy and getting these debts handled, you are speeding up that process by “stopping the bleeding”, so to speak, so the healing can begin.